-I just got back from a trip to the Champagne region in northern France.
-We visited several houses and it was very interesting to compare the giant champagne houses of to smaller vendors.
+While taking a trip to the Champagne region in northern France, bubbles are on everybody’s mind.
+We visited several of the houses and it was interesting to compare the giants to smaller vendors.

 Wine cellars The endless wine cellars below Moët & Chandon.